Wing Sing Street

-Wing Sing Street (永勝街 (永胜街, Yǒngshèng Jiē)), commonly known as Egg Street (鴨蛋街), was a street in Sheung Wan, Hong Kong.
+Wing Sing Street (永勝街 (永胜街, Yǒngshèng Jiē)), commonly known as Duck Egg Street (鴨蛋街), was a street in Sheung Wan, Hong Kong.

+The market was erased from the map by Land Development Corporation for the re-development of the area bounded by Wing Lok Street, Man Wa Lane, Bonham Strand, Queen's Road Central and Wing Wo Street.

 The narrow street was well known for its egg market, dating back to early Chinese settlement of Victoria City on Hong Kong Island.
-The market was erased from the map by Land Development Corporation for the re-development of the area bounded by Wing Lok Street, Man Wa Lane, Bonham Strand, Queen's Road Central and Wing Wo Street.
 The bounded area now contains the Cosco Tower and Grand Millennium Plaza.